Shot Peening: Almen Intensity, Residual Stress & Process Validation Standards.

 Shotpeening is a way to increase the life of parts against mechanical fatigue failures, to better understand the problem we should first investigate and properly name the issue:

-Mechanical Fatigue is happening when a part is loaded/unloaded periodically and value of the load(s) applied is below the static limit of the material itself.
+Mechanical Fatigue is happening when a part is loaded/unloaded periodically and value of the load(s) applied is below the static limit of the material itself; a load/unload is defined cycle, total amount of cycles before failure is the fatigue lifetime.

 Static limit of the material is that amount of stress that applied to the material itself one time only cause the brake; it is measured following ISO 6892-1.**